Joe E. Brown: Other activities

 While there is no information that he did any further radio play-by-play announcing, he did return to the broadcast booth in television, in 1953.
 He served as a commentator for the New York Yankees games on WPIX-TV, replacing Joe DiMaggio.
 His TV duties included a 15-minute pre-game show and a 10-minute post-game show throughout the season.
 At the end of the season, he was replaced by Red Barber.

 Brown befriended many ballplayers over the years.
 He spent Ty Cobb's last days with him, discussing Cobb's life and times.

 Brown's son Joe L. Brown shared his father's love of baseball, serving as general manager of the Pittsburgh Pirates from 1955 to 1976, and briefly in 1985, also building the 1960 and 1971 World Series champions.
 Joe L. Brown's '71 Pirates featured baseball's first starting lineup consisting of only Black and Latino players.

-Joe E. Brown's enthusiasm for baseball also led to him becoming the first president of PONY Baseball and Softball (at the time named Pony League) when the organization was incorporated in 1953.
+Joe E. Brown's enthusiasm for baseball also led to his becoming the first president of PONY Baseball and Softball (at the time named Pony League) when the organization was incorporated in 1953.
 He continued in the post until late 1964, when he retired.
 Later he traveled additional thousands of miles telling the story of PONY League, hoping to interest adults in organizing baseball programs for young people.
 He was a fan of thoroughbred horse racing, a regular at the racetracks in Del Mar and Santa Anita.

 Brown was also an aviation enthusiast.
 Zack Mosley, creator of the comic strip The Adventures of Smilin' Jack, tributed Brown with the fictional lookalike character Flannelmouth Don; an air show announcer who did not need a microphone to be heard over the roar of multiple plane engines.
 The character appeared in the strip from the mid-1940s until the mid 1950s.